 How Much Money Can You Save Teaching English in Japan?

 Japan is a nation of vast financial opportunities for people teaching English.
 With that said, it’s also the third-largest economy in the world.
 If you don’t watch your outgoings and you enjoy everything Japan has to offer—which is easy to do—it can be challenging to save money when teaching English in Japan.
 Generally speaking, your saving potential is between 25 to 35% of your overall pay; this largely depends on where you choose to live, however.

 Tokyo is one of the world’s most expensive cities.
 If you’re not teaching English with the JET Programme, you’ll have to pay for your apartment, which is usually very expensive—and small—in Tokyo.
 More affordable cities include Kobe, Kyoto, Nagoya, Hiroshima, Osaka, and Kyoto.
 If your heart is set on Tokyo, like it is for many teachers, prepare yourself for the expense that comes with living in such a city.

-Japan’s cost of living is significantly higher than other Asian nations, such as China, South Korea, Taiwan, Vietnam, and Thailand.
-However, you can still earn enough money to live well and save.
+Japan’s cost of living is noticeably higher than other Asian nations, such as China, South Korea’s high-salary market, Taiwan, Vietnam, and the competitive salary opportunities in Thailand.

 Living Costs in Japan

 Living costs vary depending on where you choose to live when you’re teaching English in Japan.
 However, some of the most prevalent costs include:

 - Domestic beer at a bar: 450 Yen